 Your phone needs a password, the WiFi needs one, the computer, laptop or tablet and most apps and even you're electric company, the IRS and your email needs one.

-And we know each one should be unique and hard to guess to protect our privacy.
+By now we know each one should be unique and hard to guess to protect our privacy.
 Many experts recommend using a password generator or online password service.

 Be aware that when you use 1Password, Or A Password Manager - online privacy is absolutely not guaranteed.